Are there any special considerations for coastal properties in Alabama?

 Member

-by romaine , 10 months ago
+by romaine , a year ago

 @jazmyn.lehner Coastal properties in Alabama, like in many other coastal areas, often come with specific considerations due to their proximity to the shoreline and potential exposure to coastal hazards.
 Here are some special considerations for coastal properties in Alabama: